Dark-Scholar/BlockChain/README.md

 and can be played with by calling them from the test.js file.
 I plan to build this out into an API in the near future.
 For now, please feel free to use this as a learning tool to understand the workings of BlockChain.

+## Versions

+There are two versions of this project.
+One using ES5 prototypes and another using ES6 classes.
+Both contain the exact same functionality and will be kept in this project to showcase the difference between class and prototypical syntax.
+These will be extracted into separate versioned projects upon completion.
+Feel free to use whichever suites your preference best, ES6 is often referred to as cleaner due to keeping all related functionality in a singular class.
+If you have come from an object oritented background, using a language like C++, PHP, Java etc... you will probably be better suited to using ES6 syntax, but understand ES6 and ES5 both work the same under the hood, you can see this by inspecting the objects, a class simply creates objects and prototypes in the same way as the prototypical approach, it is effectively just a "vanity" change, i.e. the only real difference is how the code looks.

 ## Author

 Luke McCann